jmika-coding/blogexercisewithopenapi/README.md

 The database configuration is used in `configKnex.ts`, we use mysql but can change.
 The table name as well as the database for this project is "blog"

+Other commands:
+   * `npm run start-seeds` to seed the database, put test data in it
+   * `npm run start-save-logs` to save logs in a file instead of printing to console
+   * `npm run start:watch` to start app and restart when change in files (for developpement)
+   * `npm run start:watch:test` to start app and test and restart when change in files (for developpement)
+   * `npm run test` to start test, the server need to be started first

+Technologies used:
+We use `prettier` for formating code, `jest` for testing, `nodemon` for restarting when change, `got` for calling REST api during test, `pino` as logger included in `fastify`, `knex` for managing `mysql` database, `dotenv` to parse conf file, `fp-ts`, `io-ts` for functionnal programming and check type at runtime, `fastify-cors` for cors validation